 Are Corporate VPNs Really on the Way Out?

-Think of the Game Link Cable as corporate VPNs and think of newer security models such as Zero Trust Network Access (ZTNA) as Xbox Live.
-The older technology still works, but the industry has shifted to remote connections that don’t require you to be in the same room as your brother.
+That coexistence of the old guard and new is also taking place in the world of corporate data security.
+Think of records as corporate VPNs and newer security models such as Zero Trust Network Access (ZTNA) as streaming music apps.
+The older technology is still around, but the bulk of the industry has shifted to remote connections that don’t require you to flip from side A to side B once the needle stops.
 (Okay, so it’s not a perfect 1:1 comparison.)

 So what does that mean for the future of corporate VPNs?